 Head to the Manly Surf School at the northern end of the beach, where you can either book a surf lesson or hire a board if you already know the basics.

-7. Visit the Fairfax Lookout
+7. Do the Fairfax Walk

-This walking trail starts at the end of Scenic Drive, where you will find a reasonably sized car parking area.
+The walking trail starts at the end of Scenic Drive, where you will find a reasonably sized car parking area.

-More information: Fairfax Walk and Lookout.
+More information: Fairfax Walk.